 The anniversary tour 2018 is over.
-Milicent Anyango won the Abundant earth youth prize, crowdfunding and donations for the conference center have been organized and an interview with Philip Munyasia in the TAZ supplement “Agrarkoordination” has been published.
+Milicent Anyango won the Abundant earth youth prize, donations for the complete roof of the conference center were handed over and an interview with Philip Munyasia in the TAZ supplement “Agrarkoordination” has been published.

 Anniversary tour – 10 years OTEPIC